briancollins081/Bash-shell-scripts/README.md

 Ensure you run the script with sudo rights i.e. `sudo ./check_service_status_and_restart`

-## Scan parent folder and remove any node_modules directory - clean disk
+## Scan parent folder and remove any node_modules directories - clean disk
 Enables you to clean old `npm` projects packages and work with only the current projects This is effective for users with small disk sizez.
 Run the script with sudo right i.e. `sudo ./rm-node-modules-recursevely-from-parent-folder`